hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ```
 - **Problem**: Without a proper subscribe() method, no users can dynamically register, breaking the observer model.

-# OOP and SOLID Principles in ShuhanMiner
+# OOP Pillars in ShuhanMiner

-## OOP Principles

-### Abstraction
+## Abstraction

-**Why it's a good application of OOP:**
-- The `MonitoringSystem` class abstracts complex mining operations, exposing only necessary functionalities to the user.
-- The `ElectricityPricing` class hides the internal calculations of electricity pricing fluctuations while providing an interface for alerts.
+### Why It's a Good Application of OOP
+One of the best examples of **abstraction** in ShuhanMiner is the `MonitoringSystem` class.
+This class abstracts the complexities of managing mining machines and provides a clear, user-friendly interface for interacting with them.
+The class hides implementation details such as how mining machine data is stored and processed, allowing users to retrieve and manage machines without dealing with internal logic.

+Key benefits of this abstraction:
+- **Simplified Usage:** Users do not need to know how the mining machine tracking system works internally.
+- **Improved Maintainability:** Changes to the internal structure do not affect users who rely on the `MonitoringSystem` interface.
+- **Enhanced Security:** Private fields ensure that mining machine details are not modified directly, preserving system integrity.

 **Example from Code:**
 ```javascript